-The Ouachita Career Services office is here to help students with all stages of the career process.
+The Ouachita Career & Calling office is here to help students with all stages of the career process.
 We would love to get to know you early in your college years and talk with you often along the way!

 There are numerous tips and resources our office can provide for you.
 Here are just a few:

 1. Do Your Research